mashadab/hyperbolic-infiltration-theory/README.md

 <p align="center">
 <img src="./Figures/Cover.png" height="370">
 </p>
-Figure : Schematic showing gravity-driven infiltration in a soil with porosity $ \phi $ decay with depth.
+Figure : Schematic showing gravity-driven infiltration in a soil with porosity ϕ decay with depth.
 The colors blue, brown, white refer to water, soil and gas respectively.
 A fully saturated region Ω(t) develops within an otherwise unsaturated domain.
 The saturated-unsaturated region boundary ∂Ω(t) has a boundary condition of water-gas pressure equivalence.
 The saturated region expands with time as the boundary ∂Ω(t) moves in outward direction.

 ### Dependences